iTyran/SK_Parkour/projects/Parkour/doc/parkour_game_starter_kit.md

         log("==onTouchCancelled");
     },

 Simple Recognizer is faster than $1 Unistroke Recognizer.
-Use it recognize  swipe up and swipe down first, if it fail then use $1 Unistroke Recognizer.
+Use it recognize  swipe up and swipe down first, if its fail then use $1 Unistroke Recognizer.

 Build and run, try swipe up, swipe down and draw a circle.
 You will see following log.